-This Plan outlines the strategies used in school to raise the attainment of FSM and LAC groups.
+This Plan outlines the strategies used in school to raise the attainment of FSM, LAC, Post LAC and Forces children.
 It provides:

 - a rationale for each strategy, mostly based on the Sutton Trust 'Teaching & Learning Toolkit', which looks at the research evidence for the effectiveness of a range of interventions - an outline of the organisation of each intervention - an estimate of cost of each intervention to aid planning and review.